What is an internship (volontariat)?

 Does the internship take place in person or online?

 Unless otherwise stated, volunteers at the ACDH-CH workplace are carried out personally.
-However, they can also take place virtually / remotely or in hybrid form.
+However, they can also take place in hybrid form.

-Attention: If the COVID-19 pandemic permits, we will carry out internships in February 2022 in hybrid form.
-The exact mode of your internship will be agreed upon with your assigned supervisor, the ‘Meet-the-Researcher’ programme will take place virtually.
+Attention: If the COVID-19 pandemic permits, we will carry out internships in February 2023 in hybrid form.
+The exact mode of your internship will be agreed upon with your assigned supervisor, the ‘Meet-the-Researcher’ programme will take place at the ACDH-CH.

 Is an internship financially remunerated?